NZK95/grubmod/README.md

 # grubmod
 [![Downloads](https://img.shields.io/github/downloads/NZK95/grubmod/total.svg)](https://github.com/NZK95/grubmod/releases)

-By default, BIOS/UEFI only shows users a small portion of its variables (settings).
+By default, BIOS/UEFI only shows users a small part of its variables (settings).
 Most of them are hidden, and the standard interface doesn’t display them.
 These hidden options control everything — from memory timings to CPU power parameters.
 **BIOS/UEFI variables** are key–value pairs stored in non-volatile memory (NVRAM).
 Manufacturers usually lock access to these variables.

 **grubmod** is a tool that allows you to view and modify hidden BIOS variables directly through the GRUB bootloader using a convenient graphical interface.